-The easiest way to test out if the issue is your network and not your TV is to try connecting your Samsung TV to another working network.
-If you currently have two networks available in your house, you can attempt to log in to a second network through the Samsung TV and check to see if the connection works.
-If it does, then it looks like your issue is with the specific network connection you initially tried to connect to.
+The easiest way to test whether the issue is your network and not your TV is to try connecting your Samsung TV to another working network.
+If you currently have two networks available, you can attempt to log in to a second network through the Samsung TV and check to see if the connection works.
+If it does, then your issue is with the specific network connection you initially tried to connect to.

 Checking your smart TV signal strength

-If you still have the issue after trying another network or don't have another available, you may have an issue with the signal strength you are receiving from your router to the device.
+If you're still having problems after trying another network or don't have another available, you may have an issue with the signal strength you're receiving from your router.

 To check your Samsung Smart TV's signal strength:

-- Use your TV remote to navigate to Settings.
+- Using your TV remote, go to Settings.

 - Click on General > Network > Open Network Settings > Wireless.